johnros/johnros.github.com/_posts/2015-06-12-building-blocks-of-machine-learning.md

 ## Generative Models

-AS data scientist trained as a statisticial will first think of a sampling distribution, a.k.a., a _generative model_.
+A data scientist trained as a statisticial will first think of a sampling distributions, a.k.a., a _generative model_.
 This may be an overkill for the simple purpose of descriminative analysis, dimensionality reduction and clustering.
 If, however, a generative model can be assumed, then it immediatly lends itself to learning using likelihood principals.

 Assuming the generative model has a latent variable, allows the design of algorithms that pool information from different samples in a manner that no algorithm designer could have though of.
 Examples include:

-- [Finite Mixtures](https://en.wikipedia.org/wiki/Mixture_model), [Hiddem Markov Models](https://en.wikipedia.org/wiki/Hidden_Markov_model) and used for classification and clustering.
+- [Finite Mixtures](https://en.wikipedia.org/wiki/Mixture_model), [Hiddem Markov Models](https://en.wikipedia.org/wiki/Hidden_Markov_model),  [Hierarchical Dirichlet Processes](https://en.wikipedia.org/wiki/Hierarchical_Dirichlet_process), [Stochastic blockmodels](https://en.wikipedia.org/wiki/Community_structure) used for classification and clustering.
-- , used for classification and clustering.
-- [Factor Analysis](https://en.wikipedia.org/wiki/Factor_analysis), [Independent Component Analysis](https://en.wikipedia.org/wiki/Independent_component_analysis), used for dimensionality reduction.
+- [Factor Analysis](https://en.wikipedia.org/wiki/Factor_analysis), [Independent Component Analysis](https://en.wikipedia.org/wiki/Independent_component_analysis), [Canonical Correlations Analysis](https://en.wikipedia.org/wiki/Canonical_correlation), used for dimensionality reduction.
 - [Latent Dirichlet Allocation](https://en.wikipedia.org/wiki/Latent_Dirichlet_allocation), and [Probabilistic Latent Semantic Indexing](https://en.wikipedia.org/wiki/Probabilistic_latent_semantic_analysis) used for topic modeling.